envycointeam/envycoin/README.md

 ## Low inflation

-After 28 days, Fractalcoin's inflation rate drops to around 16%/year, and somewhere in that year, the inflation rate actually drops to zero.
-Fractalcoin's very fast schedule to zero inflation ensures that the price will stay stable, while percentage based transaction fees ensure that it will forever have a strong network.
+After 28 days, Bitchcoin's inflation rate drops to around 16%/year, and somewhere in that year, the inflation rate actually drops to zero.
+Bitchcoin's very fast schedule to zero inflation ensures that the price will stay stable, while percentage based transaction fees ensure that it will forever have a strong network.

-##  Building fractalcoind/fractalcoin-cli/fractalcoin-qt
+##  Building bitchcoind/bitchcoin-cli/bitchcoin-qt

-  The following are developer notes on how to build Fractalcoin on your native platform.
+  The following are developer notes on how to build Bitchcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

   - [OSX Build Notes](doc/build-osx.md)
   - [Unix Build Notes](doc/build-unix.md)